 When you open the letter, carefully read through every aspect and take note of which type of letter you receive.
 The CP notice number on the top-right or bottom-right corner of the page identifies which type of letter you have in your possession.
 Here are some common CP notice types:

 Hopefully, you never get to the CP-1058 form, but if you do, make sure to respond promptly to avoid paying an unjust bill.

-If you received a letter and are trying to dispute IRS debt, the first step is to contact the IRS directly.
+If you received a letter and are trying to dispute IRS back taxes, the first step is to contact the IRS directly.
 This is important for two reasons:

 The IRS has plenty of contact numbers depending on your situation, but individuals should call 1-800-829-1040 to resolve any issues they may have.

-The Taxpayer Bill of Rights is the most powerful document you can read when you’re trying to dispute IRS debt.
+The Taxpayer Bill of Rights is the most powerful document you can read when you’re trying to dispute IRS back taxes.
 It outlines 10 rights that you have as a taxpayer, which are highly beneficial:

-Armed with the Taxpayer Bill of Rights, you can formulate a plan to dispute IRS debt, know what you’re entitled to, and know what to expect during an IRS appeal.
+Armed with the Taxpayer Bill of Rights, you can formulate a plan to dispute IRS back taxes, know what you’re entitled to, and know what to expect during an IRS appeal.